lumol-org/lumol/README.md

 ### Usage as a library & developement

-You can also clone a build lumol locally, for developing it or using it as a library by running:
+You can also clone and build lumol locally, for developing it or using it as a library by running:

 ```bash